jiahuanhe2018/Team-E/final/README.md

 *   Use --demo flag for manual input result in each round of mining and watching block mining process more slowly.
 Default is false, and does not require manul input result.

-Test commands that I used on different terminals are
+Test commands that I used on different terminals (assume in cmd directory) are

 ```
-// Create local wallet and accounts.
+// (Optional) create local wallet and accounts.
 Each peer should have its own wallet (replace "desiree" in createwallet command) and accounts.
 // Run this command multiple times to create multiple accounts for one wallet.
 // Later, -s and -a flags in the chain mode commands should use those wallet and accounts addresses.
 go run main.go -c account desiree createwallet